ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 While dealing with people, you have to ask people multiple times to make sure they tell you everything because often humans tell white lies to not hurt your feelings.

-Paragons: Naval Ravikant, Sam Harris, Jordan Peterson, Kapil Gupta
+Paragons: Naval Ravikant, Sam Harris, Jordan Peterson, Kapil Gupta, Mark Manson

 ## Systems Thinking